composablehorizons/compose-icons/README.md

 ## Android vs Compose Multiplatform

-In this repository you will find 2 versions of the same library `-android` and `-cmp`.
+The reason for this split is that some libraries are huge.
+The Material Icons library alone contains over 2,000 icons.
+Multiply this by 5 styles.
+You already have 10,000 Kotlin files added to your build.

+This can significantly affect your build setup.
+This is the reason why Google decided to discontinue the original Material Icons library.

+I have been personally using a library with a single style (Lucide – 1.6k icons) in my Compose Multiplatform apps for months now.
+I haven't noticed any performance hits while using the JVM target on my M3 Pro Max.

+Every library also comes in two variants: Android and Compose Multiplatform.

-The Android version of the library adds all icons as Android Vector Drawables (XML) which you can access via `R`.
+The Android variant bundles icons as Android Vector Drawables (XML) which you can access via the `R.drawable` class.
+The CMP variant adds icons as Compose Image Vectors, as extension to the respective object (i.e. `Lucide.Icon`).

-The Compose Multiplatform version the icons can be used directly from Kotlin.

-This is because some icon libraries have thousands of icons.
-Having thousands of
+This is more for a preference perspective, than performance.
+Android Studio gives you XML previews out of the box in the autocomplete, while the Image Vectors don't.

 ## Basic Usage